3D Printing Material: Multijet Fusion PA12 (HP Black Plastic)

 Our Multijet Fusion PA12 Material

 The Multijet Fusion PA12 objects are well suited against scratches and abrasion.
 It is also light stabilized, U.V. stabilized and stable to weather.
 This 3D printing material is biocompatible.
 Coming out of the printer, Multijet Fusion PA12 parts are grey.
-This is the 'basic' option and it is available on demand, by contacting our sales department.
-Otherwise, Multijet Fusion PA12 parts are by default dyed black and they look like in the pictures below.
-This is the 'raw' option and dying keeps the parts waterproof and resistant.
-Unpolished, the material is grey and relatively smooth.
-The grey color is due to the mix of the white polyamide powder and the black ink drops of the agents.
+This is the 'non-dyed' option, which is a more economical option for you to choose from compared to our other materials.
+Another option is our non dyed polished option which is also grey but has a smooth surface.
+Two other finishing options are available for our Multijet Fusion PA12 material: your parts can be dyed in black thanks to the Color Touch and Color Resist finishes.
 It is possible to paint your objects at home using material-specific techniques.
 To learn more, refer to our paragraph about finishes and colors for polyamide models.

 Processing Times and Pricing